brian14708/wh-briefings/statements-releases/2021-05/2021-05-26-statement-by-president-joe-biden-on-the-investigation-into-the-origins-of-covid-19.md

 modified_time: 2021-05-26 12:45:46-04:00
 permalink: https://www.whitehouse.gov/briefing-room/statements-releases/2021/05/26/statement-by-president-joe-biden-on-the-investigation-into-the-origins-of-covid-19/
 published_time: 2021-05-26 12:45:45-04:00
-title: "Statement by President Joe Biden on the Investigation into the Origins of\
+title: "Statement by President Joe\_Biden on the Investigation into the Origins of\_\
-  \ COVID- \u2060 19"
+  COVID-\u206019"
 ---

 Back in early 2020, when COVID-19 emerged, I called for the CDC to get